 For the most part, however, the reading evokes the sensation of death and the macabre (literary themes I readily welcome).
 And it proceeds thus not in any melancholy or Boethian sense, but rather pragmatically and with certain academic rigour: Browne was, after all, trained in Medicine with an itch for scientific discovery and the unknown.

-Hardly, however, does the prose ever sacrifice any poetic charm.
+Hardly, however, does the prose ever sacrifice aesthetic.

 Browne supplements the essay with plenty of accompanying notes (many containing Biblical references or the such), though I wouldn’t claim these to aid in any severe extent, not for the casual reader.

-I read mainly for the poetically infused prose.
+I read mainly for the poetic prose.
 And the experience only reaffirmed my reading heuristic, as so many before it: rhetoric over narrative.

 (This entirely contrasts with my recent reading of the first couple of books of Boccaccio’s Decameron, or rather, the late-19th-century and the predominant Russian translation.
 Despite the immortal tales, in likelihood second only to the 1001 Nights among the Western canon, despite the tales adapted by, and catered to so many subsequent generations of authors, despite all that, I found the translation prose so devoid of even remotely engaging or challenging rhetoric, that it read like plastic: like a neutral, detached piece of Wikipedia writing.
 Accuse me of exaggeration, but I distinctly perceived this notion throughout.)